panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 ## 2. Step 2: create source files

-You need to create the directory of the playground and place there 2 files: the HTML code and the React code.
+You need to create the playground directory and place there 2 files: the HTML code and the React code.

-Let's create a new directory for the playground.
 I will name the directory `react-playground`, but you can choose your own.
+Let's create the new directory and enter into it:

 ```bash
 mkdir react-playground && cd react-playground